 Third-party audits and attestations:

-Tenfold has successfully completed a SOC 2 Type 1 audit that reviews certain of its internal controls and processes.
+Tenfold has successfully completed a SOC 2 Type 2 audit that reviews certain of its internal controls and processes.
+Our SOC 2 Type 2 report is available to review under NDA.
 The audit covers internal governance, production operations, change management, data backups, and software development processes.
 It evaluates that we have the appropriate controls and processes in place and that they are actively functioning appropriately in accordance with related standards.
-We are currently in process for SOC 2 Type 2 audit.

 The SOC program offers independent verification that our security practices offer a recognized standard of security measures.
 Furthermore, the program is designed to cover key elements of data processing and integrity, while maintaining auditing practices within our business and operational processes.
 As all customers are concerned with their data and its security, Tenfold has integrated its SOC controls into its operating procedures.
 These procedures span the organization, teams or functions that provide service or support to our clients on our platform.
 The key components of our SOC controls environment include: